First Jewish–Roman War: Outbreak of the rebellion

 The rebels then captured the Antonia Fortress, seizing artillery and massacring the Roman garrison.
 With reinforcements from the Sicarii, they captured Herod's Palace, then agreed to a ceasefire with the moderates, but refused to make peace with the Roman soldiers.
 The Romans retreated to the towers of Phasael, Hippicus, and Mariamne, where they held out for eleven more days.
 During this time, the Sicarii captured and killed Ananias and his brother.
 In mid-September, the besieged soldiers surrendered for safe passage, but the rebels killed them all except commander Metilius, who pledged to convert to Judaism and undergo circumcision.
-Menahem appeared in royal attire in public, but he was soon captured, tortured, and executed by Eleazar ben Hanania's faction, while many of his Sicarii followers were killed or scattered.
+Menahem appeared in royal attire in public, but he was soon captured, tortured, and executed by Eleazar ben Hanania's faction; many of his Sicarii followers were killed or scattered.
 Others, including Menahem's relative Eleazar ben Yair, withdrew to Masada.

 Ethnic violence spread across the region.
 Around the time of the garrison massacre, according to Josephus, non-Jews in Caesarea carried out an ethnic cleansing, killing about 20,000 Jews.
 The survivors were arrested by Florus.
-Hundreds of Jews were reportedly killed in Ascalon and Akko-Ptolemais, while in Tyre, Hippos, and Gadara, many were executed or imprisoned.
+Hundreds of Jews were reportedly killed in Ascalon and Akko-Ptolemais; in Tyre, Hippos, and Gadara, many were executed or imprisoned.
 The Jews of Scythopolis initially assisted their fellow townspeople in defending the city from Jewish attackers.
 However, they were later relocated with their families to a grove outside the town, where they were killed by those who had fought alongside them.
 In Antioch, Sidon, and Apamea, the local residents spared the Jewish communities, and in Gerasa, they even escorted those who chose to leave all the way to the city's border.
 Upon hearing of the massacre of Jews in Caesarea, Jewish groups launched attacks on nearby villages and cities, especially in the Decapolis, including Philadelphia, Heshbon, Gerasa and Pella.
 (Note: According to Guy McLean Rogers, these cities were likely targeted due to their Greek or Macedonian origins and cultural influence, though some had Jewish residents as a result of the conquests of Hasmonean king Alexander Jannaeus in the first century BCE.)
 Cedasa, Hippos, Akko-Ptolemais, Gaba, and Caesarea were also targeted.
 Archaeological evidence confirms destruction in Gerasa and Gadara.
 Josephus also describes Sebaste, Ashkelon, Anthedon, and Gaza as destroyed by fire, although this may be an exaggeration.